Global Warming Predictions May Now Be a Lot Less Uncertain - Slashdot

 Science is based on testable predictions.
 Until we find out that global warming predictions are correct it is not proven science.

 There was a time when that was a valid position - but the predictions made 30,50,80 years ago have been proven correct well within their error bars.
 So what now?
 At what point do we stop saying "okay, you've been right so far, but there's no evidence that you'll continue to be right"?
 There's no way to prove with 100% certainty that predictions made today will be accurate except to wait and see.
-But the science has made accurate predictions so far, and the opposition is just people saying "I don't believ
+But the science has made accurate predictions so far, and the opposition is just people saying "I don't believe it".
+All the "unsettled science " is in the area of hammering out the exact details - narrowing the error bars so we have a better idea of exactly what we'll be facing, beyond "major problem" - the dominant forces and trends are all behaving as predicted.

+The only area for doubt is whether some as-yet undiscovered side effect might re-stabilize things - but there's no evidence to suggest such a thing exists, so gambling the fate of our civilization on finding one would have to be done entirely on blind faith.

 "predictions made 30,50,80 years ago have been proven correct well within their error bars."